ErnaneJ/ruby-edge-detection-threads/README.md

 ![m](./doc/m.png)

-## 🧮 Pseudocode for Problem Resolution
+## 🧮 Pseudocode for implementation

 Given a grayscale image I with dimensions M × N, we perform the following: